How selling more to your core customer will help your business grow

-I was thinking bigger, upmarket businesses.
+I was thinking of bigger, more upmarket businesses.
 Ones with more complexity that would result in more margin and more growth.
-Others were thinking of the average customer that we served at $2000 per month.
-Others still were looking at it through the lens of ServerBeach – a company that we bought from Rackspace – whose value to their customers was measured in the amount of computing power they got to their dollar.
-None of these was wrong but there was no unity of approach.
+Others thought of the average customer we served at $2000 per month.
+Others still were looking at it through the lens of ServerBeach – a company we bought from Rackspace – whose value to their customers was measured by the computing power they got to their dollar.
+None of these was wrong, but there was no unity of approach.
 And no realisation of who our critical, core customers really were.

-When we designed new products or services at Peer 1, we had no product marketing function.
-So there was no one in the team whose job it was to get under the skin of our core customer.
+We had no product marketing function when we designed new products or services at Peer 1.
+So there was no one in the team whose job was to get under the skin of our core customer.
 Let alone understand what they needed and tailor our products accordingly.
-This is vital if you’re to have any chance of selling more to these high value, profitable customers.
+This is vital if you’re to have any chance of selling more to these high-value, profitable customers.

-So we decided to get crystal clear on the identity of our core customers.
-And then focused on how we could sell more to them.
+So we decided to clarify the identity of our core customers.
+Then, we focused on how we could sell more to them.
 Here’s what I learned.

 Clarity on core customer identity

-The reason why these were our core customers?
-Because if you can pick up an eCommerce customer early and they’re successful, this success will drive their spend with you.
+Why were these our core customers?
+Because if you can pick up an eCommerce customer early and they’re successful, this success will drive their spending with you.
 We took particular interest in companies that were using or seeking to use Magento Enterprise as it was such a flexible, scalable platform.
 We knew we needed to be world-class at this technology and set about becoming a platinum partner.
 On the back of this, we picked up Boohoo and Missguided as they went from turning over peanuts to millions of dollars.
 We also won the wine store for Waitrose and the Debenhams eCommerce operation.